SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

     ```java
     @PropertySource(factory = XsuaaServicePropertySourceFactory.class, value = {""})
     ```
-2. Instead, provide your own implementation of `XsuaaSecurityConfiguration` interface to access the **primary Xsuaa service configuration** of your application (chose the service instance of plan `application` here), which are exposed in the `VCAP_SERVICES` system environment variable (in Cloud Foundry).
-Staring with version `2.6.2` you can implement it like that:
+2. Instead, provide your own implementation of `XsuaaSecurityConfiguration` interface to access the **primary Xsuaa service configuration** of your application (chose the service instance of plan `application` here), which are exposed in the `VCAP_SERVICES` system environment variable (in Cloud Foundry). with version `2.6.2` you can implement it like that:

     ```java
     import com.sap.cloud.security.xsuaa.XsuaaCredentials;